gt987/Cabs-vs-Uber/README.md

 # Cabs-vs-Uber

-This is an uncommented notebook that I used to check whether Uber is beating the traditional cab companies in NYC.
+This is an repository where you can find the data and the notebook that I used to check whether Uber is beating the traditional cab companies in NYC and that has been posted [here](https://gt987.github.io/data%20lens/transportation/Cabs-vs-Uber/).

 # Data